 At 6:00 p.m. this evening I rode with 100 other cyclists from Pauillac to a spot in the countryside.
 This time I wore shorts and carried two backpacks.
-The distance was only 3 miles (5 km) but traffic was completely backed up.
+The distance was only three miles (five km) but traffic was completely backed up.
 We learned to ride like the French.
 Simply ride into the left lane and when oncoming traffic approached maneuver very carefully back close to the yellow line.

 I went to my bike, removed my pedals, seat, and Garmin mount.
 I am sorry to see our riding end.
-For the six days of riding I rode 300 miles and climbed more than 29,000 feet.
+For the six days of riding, I rode 300 miles and climbed more than 29,000 feet.
 I am sure I rode more on Wednesday than anyone in our group and today our group of eight went “exploring” (i.e., had a hard time following the Trek Travel directions) and we ended up with even more miles.
 Plus when I arrived at the viewing location I turned around and went riding on my own.
 I am sure I rode more miles than any of the 25 people in our group this week.
-One the bike is the one time I feel good.
+On the bike is the one time I feel good.

 Candy.
 Gave it to the kids.
 Key chains.
 Gave them to the kids.
 The green foam fingers.
 Gave to the kids.
-In turn their mother taught them to say “thank you very much” to their new Santa Claus.
+In turn, their mother taught them to say “thank you very much” to their new Santa Claus.
 I only kept laundry detergent (true) and the L’Equipe newspaper.

 Lunch was downstairs through the wine cellars.
 Both lunch and the location were awesome.